Anuhyaongit/GenAIGenesis2024/README.md

-This project uses google gemini API to help people translate between languages with AI and make the communication easier.
-It uses python flask as backend and html,css,javascript as frontend to summarize it on a website.
+This project uses google gemini API to help people translate between languages through AI and make the communication easier.
+It uses python flask as backend and html,css,javascript as frontend to summarize everything thorugh a website.
+Python and Google cloud are used to connect the gemini API to the backend, then html, css, javascript

 **Insturctions on how to run the project on your computer.**